Deliberate Values Dissonance

 - The Prince of Egypt:

 - The film makes Moses's adopted father go from being a stern but loving dad to being pretty creepy just by reminding us how he (and most of the Egyptians) saw the Israelites: "Oh my son, they were only slaves."
+This follows into Rameses' opinion on the Israelites, who views them the same way as every other member of his family.

 - In the prequel Joseph King Of Dreams, Joseph knowing how to read and write is clearly shown as being an unusual but incredibly helpful skill he has.
 The movie also shows in pretty disturbing detail Joseph's being sold into slavery, with him at one point seeing how scarred the back of another slave is from being whipped.